-A clean down South example — Hasanuddin Mohd Yunus | Malay Mail
+A clean Down South example — Hasanuddin Mohd Yunus | Malay Mail

 An open press will help close the door to corruption.
 New Zealand has provided us with models on how to ensure press freedom.
 A free press will help a country become free from corruption.
 We hope, that during Visit Malaysia 2020, Malaysia will not only be a clean country for tourists but will also be clean from corruption as envisioned by our revered prime minister and the cabinet.

-* Datuk Hasanuddin Mohd Yunus is Public Accounts Committee member, Vice-Chairman for South-east Asian Parliamentarians Against Corruption (SEAPAC) & Member of Board of Directors for GOPAC
+* Datuk Hasanuddin Mohd Yunus is a Public Accounts Committee member, vice-chairman for South-east Asian Parliamentarians Against Corruption (SEAPAC) and member of board of directors for GOPAC.

 ** This is the personal opinion of the writer or publication and does not necessarily represent the views of Malay Mail.